 On January 15th 1793, following a short deliberation, the Convention’s deputies handed down a unanimous guilty verdict, 693 votes to none.
 A total of 49 deputies chose to abstain or were absent.
 The question turned to the king’s fate.
 Outside the Convention, the gutter press and the Paris sections screamed for his execution.
 The Jacobins within the Convention also supported the death penalty.
 The Girondins, however, feared the ramifications of bowing to the Paris crowd and executing the king without a public mandate.
 Since Christmas 1792 Girondin deputies had been lobbying for an appel au peuple (‘appeal to the people’) – in effect, a national referendum on whether the king should die.
 This issue further exposed the gulf between the Paris-centric Jacobins and the nationally-minded Girondins.
 The fate of the king was eventually concluded on January 17th.
 It was the Jacobins who won the day, gaining the support of the Plain and defeating the motion for an appel au peuple by 424 votes to 283.
 The Convention then voted 387 to 334 in favour of executing the former king.
 A group of 72 deputies raised a supplementary motion urging clemency and a reprieve for the king, but this motion was voted down 380 to 310.

-The execution of Louis XVI reverberated around the world.
+The news of Louis’ execution shocked Europe.
 In Britain, there was a scathing response to the king’s guillotining.
 The London press, which by 1792 had written off the revolution as a descent into anarchy, painted the king’s execution as a needless act of regicide.
 While the bloodthirsty sans culottes rejoiced, wrote The Times, “honest citizens… could not suppress their heartfelt grief and mourned in private”.
 Four days after Louis’ death Britain expelled the French ambassador.
 The National Convention responded by declaring war on England on February 1st.
 The Russian empress Catherine the Great also broke off diplomatic relations with France, while the rulers of Austria and Prussia ordered a significant escalation in military action against revolutionary France.
 In the United States, a nation which had won its independence with the support of the dead king, the reaction was more restrained.
 Americans mourned the death of Louis the man – but they did not mourn the death of his monarchy.
 Some radical American journalists went as far as suggesting that the former king had betrayed his people and had got what he deserved.

 1. In late 1792 the National Convention placed the deposed king, Louis XVI, on trial for crimes against the French people.
 In a controversial legal move, the Convention’s deputies decided to conduct this trial themselves.